yhavin/maaser-money/README.md

 # Ma'aser tracking

-An easy-to-use application for Jewish people to track how much ma'aser they owe.
+An easy-to-use application for people to track how much ma'aser / tithe they owe.

 [Live application](https://maaser.money)

 ## Background
-Jewish people are obligated to donate to charity 10% of their income ([Deuteronomy 14:22](https://www.sefaria.org/Deuteronomy.14.22?lang=en&with=all&lang2=en)).
+There is a biblical obligation to donate 10% of one's income to charity ([Deuteronomy 14:22](https://www.sefaria.org/Deuteronomy.14.22?lang=en&with=all&lang2=en)).
 The 10% portion is called "ma'aser" in Hebrew, which translates to "tithe".
 This application solves the problem of keeping track of how much ma'aser one has given and how much one owes.

 ## Features
 1. Create an account and log in
 2. Enter income and donations as they occur
-3. View the ma'aser owing calculation
+3. View the amount of ma'aser / tithe owing
-4. Income and ma'aser are saved in the user's account
+4. Income and donations are saved in the user's account
 5. Tag donations as tax deductible
 5. Export income and donations to CSV